 90.0% of freshman students come back for their 2nd year of school.
 You'll be able to meet others from a lot of ethnicities thanks to FIT SUNY's diverse population.
 Go on a virtual tour to learn more about FIT SUNY.

 It's difficult to beat Iowa State University if you want to study Textile & Apparel Studies.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

-It is hard to find a better school than Colorado State University - Fort Collins if you wish to pursue Textile & Apparel Studies as a major.
-The location in a significant city is great for students seeking out considerable prospects for social networking, experience, and exploration.
+It's hard to find a better school than Savannah College of Art and Design if you wish to pursue Textile & Apparel Studies as a major.
+The location in a big city is tremendous for young people seeking ample chances for networking, experience, and life.

 About 88.0% of Savannah College of Art and Design students get some kind of school funding.
 First-year students are not required to live on-campus at Savannah College of Art and Design.
 For details, check out the college scorecard.

 University of Missouri - Columbia is among your top options if you're planning on studying Textile & Apparel Studies.
 Graduates of the Textile Studies program make around $39,872 for their early career, and $69,611 in their mid career.
 Looking for a big school?
 This college has more than 20,000 students on campus.

 Mizzou's affordable net price is quite appealing to bargain-conscious applicants.
 60.0% of students at University of Missouri - Columbia obtain financial aid, so don't forget to submit the FAFSA!
 Get a better idea of what student life at Mizzou is like by viewing some campus videos.

 Ohio State University - Main Campus is among your top options if you want to study Textile & Apparel Studies.
 Positioned in Columbus, Ohio, this college is a strong final choice for students who enjoy the exhilaration of a large city.